xpeppers/birthday-greetings-kata-js/readme.md

 ## Problem: write a program that

 - Loads a set of employee records from a flat file
-- Sends a greetings email to all employees whose birthday is today
+- Sends a greetings email to all employees whose birthday is today (over http)

 The flat file is a sequence of records, separated by newlines; this are the first few lines:
 ```